Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

     return n % 2 == 1
 ```

-For now, it's fine to use the `return True` style in your code (as long as you are resiliant to the scoffing of more experienced programmers).
+For now, it's fine to use the `return True` style in your code (as long as you are resilient to the scoffing of more experienced programmers).
 But you will want to be able to recognise the second style, since it is very common in experienced programmer's code.

 ### Why We Need `return`